Hunter Biden says prosecutors reneged on major part of plea deal - The Boston Globe

 Advertisement

-However, the agent also vouched for Weiss’ integrity and testified that he had never observed Weiss to allow politics to affect his judgment.
+However, the agent also vouched for Weiss’s integrity and testified he had never observed Weiss to allow politics to affect his judgment.

 “Have you ever known U.S. Attorney Weiss to make prosecutorial decisions based upon political influence?” the agent was asked.